 Due to the benefits and the small limitation the phantom-structure model is preferred by many users.

-President and CEO ScandiDos AB
+Founder and CTO ScandiDos AB